Medicare Supplement Insurance Plans and Medicare Prescription Drug Coverage

 Medicare Supplement insurance

-Medicare Supplement plans typically cover some or all of the following benefits: Medicare Part A coinsurance, Medicare Part B coinsurance, blood (first 3 pints), Part A hospice care coinsurance or copayment, skilled nursing facility care coinsurance, Part A deductible, Part B deductible, Part B excess charges, and limited foreign travel medical emergencies.
-Medicare Supplement plans sold today do not cover prescription drugs.
+Medicare Supplement insurance plans typically cover some or all of the following benefits: Medicare Part A coinsurance, Medicare Part B coinsurance, blood (first 3 pints), and hospice care coinsurance or copayments.
+Some Medicare Supplement plans may also cover skilled nursing facility care coinsurance, the Medicare Part A deductible, Medicare Part B excess charges, and limited foreign travel medical emergencies.
+Medicare Supplement insurance plans sold today do not cover prescription drugs.

 Late enrollment in prescription drug coverage and Medicare Advantage plans

 If you miss your Medicare Initial Enrollment Period and you don’t have “creditable coverage“ for prescription drugs, you may have to pay a late-enrollment penalty when you enroll in Medicare Part D. For most people, the Medicare Initial Enrollment Period is a 7-month period that starts 3 months before you turn 65, includes the month you turn 65, and ends 3 months after you turn 65.

 If you go for a continuous period of 63 days or more without a Medicare Prescription Drug Plan (Part D), a Medicare Advantage Prescription Drug plan with drug coverage, another Medicare health plan that offers prescription drug coverage, or creditable prescription coverage such as from an employer or union, you may owe a late-enrollment penalty.
 The late-enrollment penalty is 1% of the national base beneficiary premium times the number of full uncovered months that you didn’t have Part D or creditable coverage.
 The longer you wait to enroll, the higher the penalty may become.